Solar Panel Efficiency: A Quick Guide

 Advancements in technology have improved solar panel efficiency.
 However, will emerging technology continue making panels more and more efficient?
 The answer is yes.
 It's important to remember that the first solar modules were only about 6% efficient.
 Solar panel manufacturers have succeeded in making panels that have increased in efficiency approaching 50%, with most commercial panels usually getting up to 20% at maximum efficiency.

 In the future, panels using perovskite could result in solar panel efficiencies in the range of 33 – 40%.
 Many semiconductor materials can be used for PVs besides perovskites, including silicon, copper indium gallium diselenide (CIGS), cadmium telluride (CdTe) and other types of semiconductor materials that can lend themselves to more efficiency.
 Bifacial models can also collect light on both sides of solar system panels and concentrator PV (CPV) technology may also contribute to high efficiency solar panels.
-CPV technology uses low-cost optics to put light onto a smaller solar cell.
+CPV technology uses low-cost optics to put light onto a smaller solar cell, and PERC solar cells are becoming a popular high-efficiency option.

 However, cost efficiency must also be a determining balancing factor in the materials chosen.
 This is why perovskite technology looks so promising, because they have a low production cost.
 Improving the materials used could also improve the current low rate of recycling for PV panels.